'The best': Lute Olson, Arizona's Hall of Fame basketball coach, dies at 85

 “There’s always a lot of stress in coaching, and in the second marriage there was a lot of stress involved,” Olson said.
 “But (now) I’ve felt pretty much relieved of any stress.
 It was a really difficult thing to go through with Bobbi’s death, and the pain and suffering and the second marriage.
 But other than that, everything has gone well.

-Olson returned to coach in April 2008 but retired permanently six months later, and Russ Pennell served as interim head coach in 2008-09 before Sean Miller took over the Wildcats in 2009-10.
+Olson returned to coach in April 2008 but retired permanently six months later, and Russ Pennell served as interim head coach in 2008-09 before \ Miller took over the Wildcats in 2009-10.

 In the days following his retirement, Olson’s personal physician, Stephen Knope said the coach had suffered a small stroke in the previous year, one that likely resulted in depression and changes in judgment.
 That stroke occurred in Olson's frontal lobe, Knope said, an area that controls executive function and serves as a center for personality.